str class is the most obvious text processing tool

 The standard library includes two modules for comparing text

 values that go beyond the built-in equality and sort comparison supported by

 library, implemented in C for speed.
 Regular expressions are

-well-suited for finding substrings within a larger data set, comparing
+well suited for finding substrings within a larger data set, comparing

 strings against a pattern more complex than another fixed string, and

-difflib, on the other hand, computes the actual differences
+difflib, in contrast, computes the actual differences

 between sequences of text in terms of the parts added, removed, or

 changed.
 The output of the comparison functions in

 be used to provide more detailed feedback to the user about where changes